Google Pixel 8 and Pixel 8 Pro on sale for up to 21 percent off

-More deals are here and this time is the continued drop on Google’s latest flagship smartphones, the Pixel 8 and Pixel 8 Pro.
+More deals are here, and this time is another drop on Google’s latest flagship smartphones, the Pixel 8 and Pixel 8 Pro.

 Check out these deals: